jburt3/movingShapes/README.md

 # movingShapes
-This repository contains a small program that allows a user to add and remove three shapes made with Swing in a separate window.
+This repository contains a small program that allows a user to add and remove three Swing made shapes in a separate window.

+@author Joseph Burt